I was driving in to work Friday morning and doing what I sometimes do at 5:20 am: switch between channels on my satellite radio system.

 Normally, the fifteen minute commute along the highway known as Route 22 near my home is laden with the sounds of Smooth Jazz echoing through the cabin of my 2012 Toyota Corolla.

 You’d probably expect a metal-head like me to have Hair Nation turned up to ten at all times.
 But I’ve come to realize that whether it’s because I’ve started to open myself up to small changes in musical taste or just the fact that I’m getting old (I prefer the former); listening to smooth jazz in the morning relaxes me and helps me face the day.

-But on this particular Friday, it just wasn’t cutting it.
-So I started switching the dial around to find something different and eventually stumbled upon the 70′s on 7 station.
+But on this particular Friday it just wasn’t cutting it.
+So I started switching the dial around to find something different and eventually stumbled upon the 70’s on 7 station.
 That was when a tune came on that I hadn’t heard on a car radio in more than thirty years.
-Hearing that song again not only brought back some good memories, but it also gave me the ammunition I needed for today’s post.
+Hearing that song again not only brought back some good memories but also gave me the ammunition I needed for today’s post.

 So, in today’s blog I’ve compiled a list of the Top 4 songs I remember listening to on the car radio.
 The caveat of this list is, they were all occasions when I was riding in the back seat while my parents drove.